Facebook Marketing Strategy to Help Small Businesses Engagement

 I would first divide my year into four quarters, and each of those quarters into 3 months.

-I will focus on testing 5 different post ideas in a month, allowing me to gain some data before making the call to keep using the post ideas or can some of them and replace.
+I would focus on testing 5 different post ideas in a month, allowing me to gain some data before making the call to keep using the post ideas.

 As an example: